corysmith1522/Baseball-Search/README.md

 - Style the button and search fields with advanced CSS techniques, creating a fancier display
 - Make footer fixed to the page so when user scrolls, always see the footer with site sources and authorization
 - Add an animation upon hitting the button that processes while the API gathers the data
-- Incorporate a background image that dynamically changes to the team logo of the player searched for
+- Incorporate a background image that dynamically changes to the team logo of the player (note: probably use different API)

 ## Project Schedule